tamunoWoks/parch_and_posey/Advanced_SQL_JOINS_&_Performance_tuning.md

 ```
 ### UNION
 #### Appending Data via UNION
-- Write a query that uses UNION ALL on two instances (and selecting all columns) of the accounts table.
+- Write a query that uses UNION ALL on two instances (and selecting all columns) of the accounts table:
 ```sql
 SELECT *
     FROM account